foundersandcoders/error-handling-workshop/README.md

 ```
 Here our `addTen` function has unknowingly worked with two different data types: a `Number` and an `Object`.
 When asked to add a number to an object, our lovely JavaScript engine coerces them both to strings and concatenates them together to produce `'[object Object]10'`, which is not helpful.

-If `arrayOfNumbersIThink` was retrieved from an API call or user input, we can't always be certain the values will be what we expect.
+If `arrayOfNumbersIThink` was retrieved from an **API call** or **user input**, we can't always be certain the values will be what we expect.
 How can we deal with these situations?

 ## Kinds Of Errors
 Broadly speaking, errors come in two kinds [[8]](#resources):